 Since 2010, I have completed over 300 interviews with party officials, candidates and elected representatives.
 This includes: the Australian Labor Party; the Liberal Party of Australia; the Greens; the Nick Xenophon Team; the Palmer United Party; Pauline Hanson's One Nation; as well as a range of other political actors.

-Before joining UQ, I worked at three other universities in Australia - Griffith University in Brisbane, the University of Tasmania and Macquarie University in Sydney.
-Across my academic career, I have convened twelve different units at the under-graduate and post-graduate level.
+I have worked at four universities in Australia - the University of Queensland, Griffith University in Brisbane, the University of Tasmania and Macquarie University in Sydney.
+Across my academic career, I have convened twelve different courses at the under-graduate and post-graduate level.
 See 'Teaching' for more on this.

-From 2019 to 2021 I am an Australian Research Council Discovery Early Career Research Award Fellow.
-My project is titled, 'Data, Digital and Field: Political Parties and 21st Century Campaigning'.
+Between 2019 to 2021 I was an Australian Research Council Discovery Early Career Research Award Fellow.
+My project was titled, 'Data, Digital and Field: Political Parties and 21st Century Campaigning'.
 An explanation of this project and my other research projects can be found under 'Current Research'.

 I have written for a range of media outlets including The Age, The Sydney Morning Herald, The Guardian, the Washington Post's 'Monkey Cage' blog, and the ABC.
-I have also provided expert commentary in over 100 media pieces in the last five years (see media and engagement).
+I have also provided expert commentary in over 500 media stories (see media and engagement).

 You can reach me via email or twitter at the below links